knorrie/btrfs-heatmap/README.md

 Creating multiple ones is as easy as doing `watch './heatmap.py /mountpoint'`

+## Can I directly view the resulting image?

+Yes!
+For this, output to stdout can be used.
+When using a dash as output filename (`-o -`), the resulting png data is written to stdout directly, which can be connected to an image viewer like `catimg` for displaying the image right away in a terminal screen using ansi color codes.
+For a pop up window, a program like `feh` can be used.

+A typical use case for using this functionality and `catimg` is to conveniently view results on a remote server without having to copy resulting png files around.

 ## Where's what?
 In what corner is the first or last byte located?

 By default, the ordering inside the picture is based on a [Hilbert